harvesthill/reddit-wiki-archive/steroids/trestolone.md

 Weekly dosage is low.
 In clinical studies, the injectable pellets used released between 400-700 micrograms per day as replacement for natural testosterone production values between 4-7 milligrams per day—ten times the strength of testosterone.

 A common dose for AAS users is 10 mg per day, or 70 mg per week.
-Megablast dosages are anywhere from 25-50 mg per day, or 175-350 mg per week, even on up to 100 mg/day.
-Cycle duration is oft-limited to 6-8 weeks due to extremely rapid physique changes.
+Blast dosages are anywhere from 25-50 mg per day, or 175-350 mg per week, on up to 100 mg/day.
+The compound's tolerance and lack of sides at these levels is remarkable and unique to the compound.

 ## Posts